QUBIC VIII: Optical design and performance: Optical combiner

 The aluminium alloy 6082-T6 was selected for the mirrors because of its excellent thermal and mechanical performance.
 For the purpose of both modelling and manufacturing, the surfaces are described by a quadric:

-where the parameters for both mirrors and for two temperatures: 1~K (design and operation temperature) and 300~K (manufacturing temperature) are listed in Table~\ref{tab:mirrors}.
+with parameters appropriate for both mirrors and for two temperatures: 1~K (design and operation temperature) and 300~K (manufacturing temperature).
+To model the nominal mirror designs at both temperatures, we imported them into the \swname{Zemax} and \swname{GRASP} software packages as STP-type files with clouds of points representing their surfaces.
+In this way we could optically model the ideal as-designed instrument.
+The same STP files were used as the blueprints for the milling machine control software.

 The mirrors for the TD were manufactured in the Milano-Bicocca University machine workshop using a three-axis GB Ferrari milling machine.
 The manufacturing process included cycles of thermal treatments between 70~K and 610~K to relieve internal stress.
-The FI mirrors were manufactured by 3C S.r.l.\footnote{\url{http://www.3c-stampi.it/}} using a FIDIA gantry-type high speed milling machine.
-In Fig.~\ref{fig_FI_mirrors} the two mirrors of the FI are shown before the last polishing procedure.
+The FI mirrors were manufactured by 3C S.r.l.\footnote{\url{http://www.3c-stampi.it/}} using a FIDIA gantry-type high-speed milling machine.
+In figure~\ref{fig_FI_mirrors} the two mirrors of the FI are shown before the last polishing procedure.